Helpful Resources for Parents of Children with ADHD

 Psycho-education about ADHD is key to better understanding your child/adolescent’s symptoms and behaviors and learning how to intervene in a manner tailored to his needs, strengths and weaknesses.
 With regards to ADHD, the following websites and names of experts are offered:

-• Books written by Dr. Edward Hallowell, such as Driven to Distraction and Delivered to Distraction.
-He also has a helpful website www.drhallowell.com and he offers Podcasts such as “What`s It Like to have ADD?” and “Why is It Called ADHD?”
+• Books written by Dr. Edward Hallowell, such as Driven to Distraction, Delivered to Distraction, and ADHD 2.0.
+He also has a helpful website www.drhallowell.com and he offers Podcasts such as “What’s It Like to have ADD?” and “Why is It Called ADHD?”

-• Books written by Dr. Russell Barkley, such as Taking Charge of ADHD, 3rd edition.
+• Books written by Dr. Russell Barkley, such as Taking Charge of ADHD, 4th edition, and The 12 Principles of Raising a Child with ADHD.
 He has written fact sheets that are available via Internet at www.russellbarkley.org/factsheets.html and he also provides information via www.adhdlectures.com.

-• ADDitude magazine is available locally in paper format at Chapters bookstore, but is also available online via www.ADDitudemagazine.com.
-The authors who write in this magazine are renown experts (such as the two noted above) and their articles are well written for individuals with ADHD (i.e., concise and to the point and covers a wide range of topics for all ages).
+• ADDitude magazine is available in paper format and online, both via subscription at www.ADDitudemagazine.com.
+The authors who write in this magazine are renown experts (such as the three experts noted above) and their articles are well written for individuals with ADHD (i.e., concise and to the point and covers a wide range of topics for all ages).

 • PBS has also put together two very good documentaries in 2010 & 2012 called “ADD and Loving It” and “ADD and Mastering It”, starring Patrick McKenna & Rick Green, both of which can be viewed via the following links: